KarolS/millfork/docs/api/custom-platform.md

 A segment named `default` is always required.
 Default: `default`.
 In all options below, `NAME` refers to a segment name.

-* `default_code_segment` – the default segment for code and initialized arrays.
+* `default_code_segment` – the default segment for code and const arrays.
-Note that the default segment for uninitialized arrays and variables is always `default`.
+Note that the default segment for writable arrays and variables is always `default`.
 Default: `default`

 * `ram_init_segment` – the segment storing a copy of initial values for preinitialized writable arrays and variables.